Peter Arcidiacono: Early life and career

 associate professor, 2006–2010, and full professor, 2010–present).

 Research and contributions

 Affirmative action in higher education

 Arcidiacono's research on affirmative action in higher education has centered on the theme that there exists a trade-off between institutional quality and the fit between a school and a student.

 Thus, students who are admitted under affirmative action may be made worse off due to lack of academic preparation.

 Arcidiacono's expertise in this field led to his being hired as an expert witness in the Students for Fair Admissions v.
-President and Fellows of Harvard College and Students for Fair Admissions v.
-University of North Carolina lawsuits.
+Harvard lawsuit.

 Dynamic discrete choice models

 Arcidiacono, along with Robert A. Miller and John Bailey Jones, is the co-developer of using the Expectation–maximization algorithm and conditional choice probabilities (CCPs) to simplify the maximum likelihood estimation of structural econometric models.

 These methods allow a researcher to estimate the structural parameters of an economic model in stages because of additive separability in the objective function.
 Additionally, CCPs allow the researcher to estimate the structural parameters without having to fully solve the agent's dynamic decision problem.
 Both approaches result in substantial computational gains.